 - 1/2 cup heavy cream

-- 1 tbsp extra virgin olive oil
+- 1 Tablespoon extra virgin olive oil

 - 1/3 cup freshly grated parmesan cheese

-- 10 oz steamed sweet peas
+- 10 ounces steamed sweet peas

-- 4 oz fresh baby arugala
+- 4 ounces fresh baby arugula

-- 3 tbsp chopped fresh mint
+- 3 Tablespoons chopped fresh mint

 - Once the pasta is cooked, reduce the heat to low.
 Stir in the ricotta, parmesan cheese, heavy cream, and extra virgin olive oil.
 It should come together and be nice and creamy.